Cognosec AB (Publ): Cognosec AB Q4 2017 results reflect market's shifting response to cyber challenge

 Cognosec AB Q4 2017 results reflect market's shifting response to cyber challenge

-Cognosec AB (Publ) ('Cognosec' or the 'Group') announces today its fourth quarter interim report for 2017, which can be found here.
+Cognosec AB (Publ) ("Cognosec" or the "Group") announces today its fourth quarter interim report for 2017, which can be found here (https://www.cognosec.se/financial-reports/).

 This set of Q4 2017 results rounds off an impressive year.
 We believe that they bear out Cognosec's strategy and offering and propel our business forward into what will be an exciting year in 2018.